This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How Kentucky Cerebral Palsy Lawyers Help Families

-There are many ways this kind of lawyer can help your family.
+This kind of lawyer can help your family in many ways.
 First, if you think medical malpractice caused your child’s condition, a lawyer with expertise in these laws can keep you informed.

-A lawyer can also help you with other financial issues, like establishing a trust or conservatorship for your child if they will need lifelong support and will not be able to live independently.
+- A lawyer can also help you with other financial issues, like establishing a trust or conservatorship for your child if they need lifelong support and cannot live independently.

 How to Find a Kentucky Cerebral Palsy Lawyer